nitintf/dsa/readme.md

-## DSA Practice
+## DSA Practice with Python & Javascript

-1. Python
-2. JavaScript